samengland05/CMM3/README.md

   polynomial_of_mars_terrain.py (graph plotted to show interpolation of raw data)

+- In data folder :
+  Contains one file named gale_terrain synthetic.csv (raw data of the Martian terrain profile)

 How to run the code :
 1. Install python packages (external functions) :